tobiaboschi/FASTEN/README.md

 THE CODE FOLLOWS A NOTATION DIFFERENT FROM THE ONE OF THE PAPER.
-It follows the notation of the majority of optimization sofwtares:
+It follows the notation of the majority of optimization softwares:

     m: number of observations
     n: number of features